A Day in the Life of a Product Owner: What to Expect

 Backlog Grooming

 After the daily scrum, the PO may spend time grooming the product backlog.
-This process involves prioritizing backlog items, ensuring that descriptions are clear and acceptance criteria are defined.
-The goal is to keep the backlog organized and up-to-date, reflecting the latest requirements and priorities.
+Most teams use Jira Software for backlog management, prioritizing items, ensuring that descriptions are clear and acceptance criteria are defined.
+The goal is to keep the backlog organized and up‑to‑date, reflecting the latest requirements and priorities.

 Midday: Collaboration and Decision‑Making